Buying, Operating, & Maintaining AWOS

 Please be sure to select an Automated Weather Observing System (AWOS) that has been certified by the FAA.
-Refer to the latest List of Certified Non-Federal AWOS Systems and Vendors.
+Refer to the latest List of Certified Non-Federal AWOS Systems and Vendors (PDF).

 Please also ensure that you’ll be able to hire a maintenance technician who is eligible to receive FAA-issued Verification Authority for the type/make/model AWOS that you want to buy.